MrLixm/MrLixm.github.io/dev/README.md

 A python package of developer resources for working on the website.

 > All the content in here does not contribute *directly* to the website.
-This means any edit on files done here doesn't need to trigger a publish to master.
+This means any edit on files done here doesn't need to trigger a publish to main.

 # Usage